AXP-OS/axpos-org/content/docs/guides/setup/aos.md

 The _Pro_ flavor of AXP.OS comes with [microG](https://microg.org/) included, as well with the Google Play store (internal name "Phonesky") but **both are not activated by default** (this exactly wanted that way, leaving the choice to the user).

-If you are using the _Slim_ flavor you can install MicroG on your own though.
+If you are using the _Slim_ flavor you can install microG on your own though.
 Just keep in mind that you **can NOT lock the bootloader** in this case!

 For both flavors you need to follow some simple steps in order to *activate* it in AXP.OS.